-In this case, the Plan Proponent believes that classes 2 and 3 are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
-The Plan Proponent believes that classes 1 are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.
+In this case, the Plan Proponent believes that the unsecured claims and equity security claims are impaired and that holders of claims in each of these classes are therefore entitled to vote to accept or reject the Plan.
+The Plan Proponent believes that the class of priority tax claims and secured claims are unimpaired and that holders of claims in each of these classes, therefore, do not have the right to vote to accept or reject the Plan.